 I don't think she wants to either.
 This is a small place and she was right to tell us not to linger.
 We can't leave a trail.
 That’s Clarke, she answered.
 He took another look at the skyline they were heading toward.
 He nodded, and reminded himself he needed to stop doing that.
 We need to go there.
 I think I can help you figure out who you are if you help me figure out when we are and what’s been happening to my colleagues.

 Whatever, man, lady, whatever.
 Not knowing who you are doesn’t lend itself to so much urgency.
 No bills to pay, no family to get to, no job to hate.
 Except somehow I think I’m just always like this.

 Vessels tend to be...
 There was more to that but she petered.
 He supposed he'd found the limits of his ability to lie, at least for now.
 She could hide her thoughts from him to some degree though and that was encouraging.
 Maybe he wasn't just imagining that rift between them and if he wasn't, maybe he could widen it to the point of escape.
 He no longer believed he might be crazy.
 Craziness didn't have quite the same knack for self-preservation, and that word, 'vessel,' had riled him up.
 He knew exactly what she was talking about, except that he didn't feel like a vessel either.

 Still, there were things he couldn't let her know just yet.
 If she could wedge the rift open, it meant he probably could too, even if it might be a matter of skill.
 He imagined pulling a curtain and soundproofing it, then yelled her name in his mind.

 Did you say something, she asked.
 He shook his head.
 Damn.
 Old habits die hard.
 He smiled, walked, and watched as the buildings of Clarke grew tall.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DaniaWrite a Review